Skip to main content

 What’s Covered:

-Creating a school list is an important-yet-tricky step in the college application process.
-A strategically constructed school list weighs your desire to attend reach schools—the institutions you dream about going to—along with safety schools where you’re very likely to secure admission.
+Creating a school list is an important yet tricky step in the college application process.
+A strategically constructed school list weighs your desire to attend reach schools—the institutions you dream about going to—along with safety schools, institutions where you’re very likely to secure admission.
 Consequently, the ideal school list is balanced between reach, target, and safety schools, allowing you to shoot for the stars while also ensuring admission into at least one school.

 What Are Reach, Target, and Safety Schools?

-A target school is a college where you have a 15-70% chance of admission.
-Within target schools, we split them up into hard targets (15-45% chance) and regular targets (45-70%) in our chancing engine
+A target school is a college where you personally have a 15-70% chance of admission.
+Within the target school category, we split these schools into hard targets (15-45% chance) and regular targets (45-70%) in our free chancing engine.

-Unless the school is very selective, how your SAT/ACT score compares to its middle 50% test scores is a decent indicator of whether a school is a target (the middle 50% is the range of scores between the 25th percentile and the 75th percentile of accepted students).
-There are no guarantees of getting into a target school, but you should feel good about your chances of admission into a target school, though hard targets are definitely a bit iffier.
+Unless the school is very selective, how your SAT/ACT score compares to the school’s middle 50% test scores is a decent indicator of whether a school is a target.
+The middle 50% is the range of scores between the 25th percentile and the 75th percentile of accepted students’ scores.
+There are no guarantees of getting into a target school, but you should feel good about your chances of admission into a target school—though hard targets are definitely a bit more iffy.

 Safety schools are colleges where you have a greater than 70% chance of acceptance.
 Having test scores better than the 75th percentile of students is a good indicator that a college is a safety school.
-Having a strong chance of getting into a college is a major factor when choosing a safety school, but you should also feel excited about it, and want to attend if you’re accepted.
+Having a strong chance of getting into a college is a major factor when choosing a safety school, but you should also feel excited about the school and should be content with attending if you’re accepted.

 Middle 50% test scores can suggest your odds at a particular institution, but the admissions process is far more complex than a single score and considers a variety of factors.